MaxSAT Resolution and Subcube Sums: Defining the Proof Systems

 The weakening rule for MaxSAT resolution replaces a clause $A$ by the two clauses $A\vee x$ and $A \vee \overline{x}$.
 While applying either of these rules, the antecedents are removed from the multi-set and the non-tautologous consequents are added.
-If $F'$ is obtained from $F$ by applying these rules, then $\viol_F$ and $\viol_{F'}$ are the same function.
+The point of the MaxSAT resolution rule is that if $F'$ is obtained from $F$ by applying these rules, then $\viol_F$ and $\viol_{F'}$ are the same function.

 In the proof system \maxres, a refutation of $F$ is a sequence $F=F_0, F_1, \ldots , F_s$ where each $F_i$ is a multi-set of clauses, each $F_i$ is obtained from $F_{i-1}$ by an application of the MaxSAT resolution rule, and $F_s$ contains the empty clause $\Box$.
 In the proof system \maxresw, $F_i$ may also be obtained from $F_{i-1}$ by using the weakening rule.
 The \size\ of the proof is the number of steps, $s$.
-In \cite{BLM-AI2007,LHG-AI08}, \maxres\ is shown to be complete for MaxSAT, hence also for unsatisfiability.
+In \cite{BLM-AI2007,LHG-AI08}, \maxres\ is shown to be complete for MaxSAT; i.e.~if any assignment must falsify at least $k$ clauses, then at least $k$ copies of the empty clause can be derived using \maxres.
+Hence \maxres\ is also complete for unsatisfiability.
 Since the proof system \maxres\ we consider here is a refutation system rather than a system for MaxSAT, we can stop as soon as a single $\Box$ is derived.